jmiao24/BMI-881-2021Fall/summary/13_breiman.md

 2. Are there theroy behind some traditional algorithmic models about why it works so good?

 ## Take away from discussion
+1. First build a model that predicts well then find out why.